Table of Contents:

 Make a note on your motorcycle touring checklist to ensure your GPS is working as you want before you go.
 Also, check your routes are pre-installed and good to go.

 If you choose to use your phone as your navigational aid, be sure to download any maps you might need so you can view them offline as well as when you have a signal.

 Related: 10 Essential Touring Apps For Bikers

-Sometimes I take paper maps, and sometimes I don’t – It really depends on where I’m going.
-If you’re going off-grid, I would recommend taking a paper map and keeping it in your top box.
+Sometimes I take paper maps, and sometimes I don’t – it really depends on where I’m going.
+If you’re going off-grid, I recommend taking a paper map and keeping it in your top box.